tstuefe/JEP387/jep.md

 Summary
 -------

-Metaspace allocator shall return unused memory to the OS more promptly, and make the CPU-to-memory-footprint tradeoff taken by the allocator adjustable.
+Metaspace allocator shall return unused memory to the OS more promptly.
+CPU-to-memory-footprint tradeoff taken by the allocator adjustable.

 Non-Goals
 ---------

-- Wholesale replacement of the Metaspace allocator with a different mechanism (e.g. raw malloc, dlmalloc etc).
+Wholesale replacement of the Metaspace allocator with a different mechanism (e.g. raw malloc, dlmalloc etc).

 Success Metrics
 ---------------